BlakeMScurr/Rail-Towns/astro-site/src/content/blog/overview/housing-crisis.md

 The most detailed data on homelessness comes from a [2018 report](https://www.hud.govt.nz/assets/Uploads/Documents/Severe-Housing-Deprivation-2018-Estimate-Report.pdf) funded by the Ministry of Housing and Urban Development based on census data.
 This is the most reputable information we've been able to find on the subject.

-It estimates that there were 48 people without shelter in Dunedin, 216 in temporary accomodation like the [Night Shelter](https://dunedinnightshelter.co.nz/), and 432 "sharing accomodation" which is intended to capture people living on friends' couches etc.
+It estimates that there were 48 people without shelter in Dunedin, 216 in temporary accomodation like the [Night Shelter](https://dunedinnightshelter.co.nz/), and 432 "sharing accomodation" which is intended to count people living on friends' couches etc.

 This suggests that even in 2018 there was a shortage of at least 696 rooms to rent on the private market.
 Since then homelessness has likely increased: the [ODT estimated](https://web.archive.org/web/20231220155939/https://www.odt.co.nz/news/dunedin/homelessness%E2%80%99-perfect-storm) that there were 1500 homeless in 2023; and most residents will agree visible homelessness increased from 2018 to 2023, considering the encampment at The Oval, and increased begging on George Street.